chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Concert Keyboardist is compatible with Mac OS 10.6 or higher.
 To install:

-* Download and uncompress the install files.
+* Download and uncompress the installer.
 * Copy the Concert keyboardist application to your Applications folder.
-* Copy the included "Concert Keyboardist Files" folder to your Documents folder or a folder where you keep midi files.
+* Copy the "Concert Keyboardist Files" folder to your Documents folder or a folder where you keep midi files.
-* Concert keyboardist can produce sound with a VST or Audio Unit plugin, or by sending midi to another software or hardware synthesizer.
+* Concert keyboardist can produce sound in two ways:
+* One option is to use a VST or Audio Unit plugin:
-* If you are familiar with plugins load a piano-like one in using the [Plugin Management Tools].
-Then configure the Concert Keyboardist audio output using Audio and Midi Settings in [Settings Tools].
+	* Load a plugin as described in [Plugin Management Tools].
+	* Configure the Concert Keyboardist audio output using "Audio and Midi Settings" in [Settings Tools].
+* The other option for sound is to send midi messages to a software synthesizer or "Digital Audio Workstation" (DAW) on your computer, or an attached hardware synthesizer.
-* If you don't use a plugin you will need to route midi from Concert keyboardist to a standlaone software or hardware synthesizer.
-The easiest to set up is GarageBand which is free and has a wide range of sounds to choose from.
+	* The easiest option on a Mac is GarageBand which is free and has a wide range of sounds to choose from.
 GarageBand automatically receives midi messages from all midi output on your system so it automatically receives from the Concert Keyboardist default output.
 	* To set up with GarageBand:
-    * Download and install GarageBand (it's free to Mac owners).
+	    * Download and install GarageBand.
 	    * Open GarageBand.
 	    * When it opens choose "Empty Project"
 	    * Choose "Software Instrument".
 It should default to Classic Electric Piano.
-    * You could play the Classic Electric Piano but it's better to use a true piano sound for the piano music included with Concert Keyboardist.
+	    * You could play the Classic Electric Piano but it's better to use a true piano sound for the demo piano music included with Concert Keyboardist.
 	    * To choose a piano sound click on "Sounds" in the frame on the left, click on "Piano" and double click on "Steinway Grand Piano".
-    * Then open Concert Keyboardist and follow the steps in [Quick Start to Playing], below.
-When you play you should hear piano notes.
-* If you are more experienced with midi you should know how to configure your preferred midi synthesizer to receive from the Concert Keyboardist default output.
+* If you prefer to use a DAW or hardware synthesizer, you probably already know how to route midi.
+Choose it as the output using "Audio and Midi Settings" in Concert keyboardist [Settings Tools].
+* When learning Concert keyboardist it's recommended you trigger notes using your computer keyboard.
-* If you have a midi keyboard attached to your computer, configure it as the Concert Keyboardist midi input as shown in Audio and Midi Settings in [Settings Tools].
-Be sure your controller is active when Concert Keyboardist is started.
+* Later, if you have one, try using a midi keyboard attached to your computer:
+	* Configure it as the Concert Keyboardist midi input as shown in Audio and Midi Settings in [Settings Tools].
+	* Be sure your controller is active when Concert Keyboardist is started.
+	* Remember that even on a midi ketboard,  Concert keyboardist will only trigger the notes in the midi file no matter what keys you press.
+The advantages are that you may prefer the touch of your own keyboard, and if your controller is velocity sensitive you will be able to control note loudness.
+* Preferably choose a piano-like sound on your synthesizer.
-* Go to the [Quick Start to Playing].
+* After setting up, go to the [Quick Start to Playing].

 ## Installation and Setup on Windows

 Concert Keyboardist is compatible with Windows 7 and Windows 10 (possibly Windows XT but this has not been tested).
 To install:

 * Download the Windows installer.
-* Double click on the installer to run it and follow the prompts.
+* Double click on the installer and follow the prompts.
-* It will install Concert Keyboardist to your Programs folder and create a directory called "Concert Keyboardist Files" of example files in your Documents directory.
+* It will install Concert Keyboardist to your Programs folder and create a folder example files called "Concert Keyboardist Files" in your Documents directory.
 * Run Concert Keyboardist.
-You should find shortcuts to Concert Keyboardist on Desktop and in the Start menu.
-If you wish, pin it to the Taskbar.
+You should find shortcuts to Concert Keyboardist on the Desktop and in the Start menu.
-* Configure the Concert Keyboardist audio output as described in the Audio and Midi Settings in [Settings Tools].
+* You may want to pin Concert Keyboardist to the Taskbar.
-* Concert keyboardist can produce sound with a VST plugin, or by sending midi to another application.
+* Concert keyboardist can produce sound in two ways:
+* One option is to use a VST plugin:
-* If you are familiar with audio plugins and have any on your computer, load a suitable one (e.g. piano) as described in the [Plugin Management Tools] section below.
+	* Load a plugin as described in [Plugin Management Tools].
+Preferably choose a piano-like sound.
+	* Configure the Concert Keyboardist audio output using "Audio and Midi Settings" in [Settings Tools].
-* Instead of a plugin you can route midi from Concert keyboardist to a standalone software or hardware synthesizer.
+* The other option to generate sound is to route midi messages to an external sound generator such as a software synthesizer or "Digital Audio Workstation" (DAW) running on your computer, or an attached hardware synthesizer.
 	* To route midi to a software synthesizer will need a virtual midi routing driver such as [LoopBee](http://www.nerds.de/en/loopbe1.html), which is free for the basic version, which is sufficient.
 	* Install LoopBee, or the equivalent.
 Then choose it as both the Concert Keyboardist midi output  as described in Audio and Midi Settings in [Settings Tools].
 Also set LoopBee as the input port on your software synthesizer.
-* If you have an external hardware synthesizer attached to your computer, choose that as the Concert Keyboardist midi output.
+* If you prefer to use a DAW or hardware synthesizer you probably already know how to route midi.
+Choose it as the output using "Audio and Midi Settings" in Concert keyboaradist [Settings Tools].
+* When learning Concert keyboardist it's recommended you trigger notes using your computer keyboard.
+* Later, if you have one, try using a midi keyboard attached to your computer:
+	* Configure it as the Concert Keyboardist midi input as shown in Audio and Midi Settings in [Settings Tools].
+	* Be sure your controller is active when Concert Keyboardist is started.
+	* Remember that even on a midi ketboard, Concert keyboardist will only trigger the notes in the midi file no matter what keys you press.
+The advantages are that you may prefer the touch of your own keyboard, and if your controller is velocity sensitive you will be able to control note loudness.
-* On your synthesizer choose a suitable sound such as piano.
+* Preferably choose a piano-like sound on your synthesizer.
-* Go to the [Quick Start to Playing].
+* After setting up, go to the [Quick Start to Playing].

 ## Quick Start to Playing

-* If at any point you need more detail, refer to the [Overview of The Main Window].
+If at any time you need help finding things or knowing what they are called, see the [Overview of The Main Window].

-* **Load a file:**  You can use the File-Open menu, the toolbar button, or Cmd+O.  A good introductory example is "Minuet in G[ck].mid" which is among the example files.
-When loaded it should look something like the image in the [Overview of The Main Window].
+* **Load a file:**  Use the File-Open menu, or the toolbar button, or Cmd+o (Ctrl+o on Windows).
+A good example to start with is "Minuet in G[ck].mid" which is in the example files folder.
+* When loaded it should look something like the image in the [Overview of The Main Window].
 * **Prepare to play:**  Press the spacebar.
 This turns the Current Time Line orange, indicating that Concert Keyboardist is ready to play.
 In this mode as soon as you press a key the note at the Current Time Line is played and the note bars start scrolling to the left.
 The scroll rate is based on the tempo.
 * **Triggering Notes:** On your computer keyboard press any letter key, or any of the characters "[ ] ; ' < > and /".
 On an English language keyboard these are the rows from "q" to "]", from "a" to " ' " and from "z" to "/".
-If you are using a midi keyboard playing **any** note triggers the next target note.
+If you are using a real midi keyboard, playing **any** note triggers the next target note.
-* **Note Timing:** To play at the original tempo and rhythm press a key each time a target note reaches the vertical yellow line drawn when the previous note was played.
-You can play with one finger, or two or more fingers to play faster or smoother.
+* **Note Timing:** Press a key each time a target note reaches the vertical yellow line drawn when the previous note was played.
+This plays exactly at the original tempo and rhythm.
+* You can vary note timing, rhythm and tempo by playing before or after each target note reaches the yellow line.
+*   Usually, just play what sounds good to you, but you do need to watch for and play just the target notes.
+* It takes a little practise but its fun, and easier than learning a "real instrument"!
+* You can play with one finger, or two or more fingers to play faster or smoother.
+It's easiest to start with one.
 * **Stopping:** Press the spacebar again, or press the Return key for rewind, or roll the mouse wheel to scroll left or right.
 * **Yellow note heads** are those that are currently sounding.
 As you play, notice that long notes continue sounding even as you trigger shorter simultaneous notes.
 * **Chords:** In the "Minuet in G" example the top notes of chords are target notes.
 Simultaneous or nearby chord notes are chained from them, like any other chained notes.
-This allows chords to be triggered by one note..
+This allows chords to be triggered by one note.
 * **Trills** are like any other chained notes.
 For example in bar 8 of Minuet in G the notes are chained making them easier to play.
+It you prefer to play the notes of the trill you can convert those notes into target notes by clicking on their heads.
 * **Rewind:** Press the Return key.
 The first time you press Return the transport rewinds to the place you most recently started.
 A second press returns to the start.
 You can also press Return while the transport is running to stop and transport and rewind in one step.
 * **Basic Editing** You can edit which notes are target notes.
 Click on the head a note to toggle its target vs chained status.
 Setting a note to be chained causes it to be added to the chain of the preceding target note.
 * **Playing legato notes** This is a technique where the on and off times of successive notes are overlapped resulting in smooth sounding transitions.
 If you play with at least two fingers you can overlap the on and off times of successive notes to create legato as in normal piano playing.
 * **The Relative Time Line:** This is the yellow vertical line that appears at the start of the most recently played target note.
-The Relative Time Line is a guide to when to play the next target note relative to when you played this note.
+The Relative Time Line is a guide to when to play the next target note relative to when you played the note before.
 In playing expressively you may be triggering notes before or after the Current Time Line.
-It's helpful to have a relative time marker showing when notes were actually played, not when they were suggested to be played.
-Experiment with playing notes before or after the Current Time Line to understand this better.
-The yellow line remains after you stop playing to mark the last note played before stopping.
+It's helpful to have a Relative Time Line as a marker showing when the last note was actually played.
+When the next note reaches the Relative Time Line, it's due to be played.
+Experiment with playing notes before or after the Relative Time Line to understand this better.
+The Relative Time Line also remains after you stop playing to mark the last note played before stopping.

 <!-- ![](../Common/img/CKMainWindow.jpg) -->